Apple Podcasts: Market share

-Apple Podcasts had an estimated 28 million U.S. monthly listeners and 23.8% market share in March 2021, the first month it fell behind Spotify Podcasts as the top podcasting platform in the U.S. This was a decrease from Apple's 34% market share in 2018.
+Apple Podcasts had an estimated 28 million American monthly listeners and 23.8% market share in March 2021, the first month it fell behind Spotify Podcasts as the top podcasting platform in the United States.
+This was a decrease from Apple's 34% market share in 2018.

+In 2025 it was reported that Apple Podcasts had regained market share and had a 37.4% market share in the U.S. based on views and downloads of the top 250 podcasts in the U.S. This placed it ahead of Youtube (23.2%) and Spotify (15.2%) with all three combined having a 75.8% market share.
+Though it was also noted that Apple Podcasts Auto-downloads by default.

 Application platforms

-iOS, tvOS, and watchOS versions
+iOS, tvOS, watchOS and visionOS versions

 A standalone Apple Podcasts app was announced at the 2012 Worldwide Developers Conference as a feature of iOS 6.
 Apple released the app early on the App Store on June 26, 2012.
 It adds a new "stations" feature for discovering new podcasts.
 It is a standard app on CarPlay.

 A standalone Apple Podcasts app was brought to 2nd and 3rd generation Apple TVs on September 24, 2012, with the Software 6.0 update.
 The tvOS-based 4th generation Apple TV launched in October 2015 without the ability to play podcasts.
 This was despite a Podcasts icon appearing on the home screen in commercials, in-store demo loops, and developer documentation.
 Apple Podcasts was added with tvOS 9.1.1 released on January 26, 2016.

 Apple Podcasts was added to the Apple Watch with watchOS 5 on September 17, 2018.

+On the WWDC 2023 (June 5, 2023) the Apple Vision Pro was announced and with that visionOS 1 with Apple Podcast.